Feelgood3/backend-assessment/README.md

 #day1 = Fragment (Internal location inside a document)

-Define what is a Web API, Restful and what are the statusCode 200-, 400-, 500- When we talk about CRUD, what does it mean?
+Define what is a Web API, Restful and what are the statusCode 200-, 400-, 500-

+Web API: set of definitions and protocols to build and API.
+It is meant to be built to work using internet.
+Even though a web API can be REST, it may use other technologies instead, and does not rely exclusively on JSON responses, as it can receive XML as well.

+Rest API: It's an API that must adjust to the REST architecture, which stands for representational state transfer, an approach to communications between web services.
+When a client makes a request to a Restful, it has to be made using the HTTP protocol.
+(GET, POST, PUT, DELETE).

+When we talk about CRUD, what does it mean?

+CRUD stands for Create, Read, Update, and Delete.
+These are the standard database commands for REST.
+It may be considered a cycle instead of a system, as most applications may require using all of the commands within it.